MicrochipTech/AzureDemo_RNWF/avr128db48_rnwf02/README.md

 3. Launch a [Terminal Emulator](https://en.wikipedia.org/wiki/List_of_terminal_emulators) program of your choice and connect to the AVR128DB48 Curiosity Nano's Virtual COM Port at 115200 baud.

-    - Windows users: The correct one to select will most likely be the one that shows up as a Virtual COM Port
+    - Windows: The correct one to select will most likely be the one that shows up as a PICkit4 On Board Virtual COM Port

         <img src=".//media/image17a.png" width=400 />

-    - MacOS users: The correct one to select will most likely be the one that contains "usbmodem" as part of the descriptor
+    - MacOS: The correct one to select will most likely be the one that contains "usbmodem" as part of the COM port name

         <img src=".//media/image17b.png" width=200 />